laravelio/laravel.io/README.md

 3. [Register a new website](https://www.google.com/recaptcha/admin) for the Google ReCaptcha service and fill in the site key and secret key in the `.env.local.php` file.

+You can now visit the app in your browser by visiting [http://lio.loc/](http://lio.loc).

 ## Frontend

 Because we keep the generated / minified css out of the repository, we must have a workflow for compiling the styles.